Getting into the Weeds with the Cannabis Market

 Thirty-three states in the U.S. have some form of legalization of cannabis, whether for medical purposes or recreational use.
 But getting a cannabis business up and running is fraught with legal challenges.
-Sean Matsler, attorney with Cox Castle & Nicholson LLP whose clients include cannabis businesses, and Amir Sadr with KushCo Holdings, Inc., a publicly traded company and the parent company to a diverse group of business units that are transformative leaders in the cannabis, CBD and other related industries, walked I.CON West 2019 attendees through the process and shared their experiences over the years.
+Sean Matsler, attorney with Cox Castle & Nicholson LLP whose clients include cannabis businesses, and Justin Hamilton with Royal CBD & Company a publicly traded company and the parent company to a diverse group of business units that are transformative leaders in the cannabis, scholarly research into the use of CBD oil products for pain and other related industries, walked I.CON West 2019 attendees through the process and shared their experiences over the years.

 The duo opened the session reviewing the different operators and businesses who are part of this growing industry.
 From seed to sales: growers, extractors, manufacturers, distributors and retailers all need a different license type, and the considerations are great, including: